moaz12875/creditcard-fraud-detection-/README.md

-# creditcard-fraud-detection-
-"Credit Card Fraud Detection using XGBoost with Gradio interface.
-This project trains a machine learning model on transaction data to identify fraudulent activity.
-Features preprocessing, probability visualization, custom CSS UI, and real-time prediction demo for fraud risk detection."
 # 🚨 Credit Card Fraud Detection 💳
 This project focuses on detecting fraudulent credit card transactions using XGBoost and other machine learning models.
 The final app is deployed with a Gradio interface for real-time fraud risk prediction, supported by a custom CSS design and interactive probability visualization.